Birendranath Sasmal: Withdrawal from politics

-In 1924, when Birendranath Sasmal claimed the post of Chief executive officer of the Calcutta Corporation, an untoward situation occurred.
-A battle took place between Subhas Chandra Bose and Birendranath Sasmal for the post of the chief executive officer of Calcutta Municipal Corporation, which then dominated political life of Bengal.
-Bose was ultimately chosen even though, Chittaranjan Das had originally proposed to reward the services of Sasmal by offering him the job, he soon backed out.
-One of them went so far as to comment: 'Will a keot from Midnapur come and rule in Calcutta?'
+In 1924, when Birendranath Sasmal claimed the post of chief executive officer of the Calcutta Corporation, an untoward situation occurred.
+A battle took place between Subhas Chandra Bose and Birendranath Sasmal for the post of the chief executive officer of Calcutta Municipal Corporation, which then dominated political the life of Bengal.
+Bose was ultimately chosen even though Chittaranjan Das had originally proposed to reward the services of Sasmal by offering him the job, he soon backed out.
+One of them, Nirmal Chunder, even went so far as to comment, 'Will a keot from Midnapur come and rule in Calcutta?'.
 Sasmal asked his mentor Das two questions at a meeting of the Bengal Provincial Congress Committee (BPCC): '(1) Subhas Bose had been elected member and his brother Sarat Bose alderman of the Calcutta Corporation by the Swaraj Party.
-Why was the BPCC bent on establishing the mastery of one family over the Corporation?
+Why was the BPCC bent on establishing the mastery of one family over the corporation?
 (2) In the highest executive post of the corporation, it was being proposed that he be bypassed and another man appointed.
 Was this because he was held in contempt for his comparatively low caste?'
-Das expressed annoyance with the first question and gave an inadequate answer to the second which did not satisfy Sasmal.
-A newspaper also, reported that he was greeted with derogatory slogans because of his Oriya origin and he was denied the post.
+Das expressed annoyance with the first question and gave an inadequate answer to the second, which did not satisfy Sasmal.
+A newspaper also reported that he was greeted with derogatory slogans because of his Oriya origin, and he was denied the post.
 Sasmal left the BPCC in thorough disillusionment and displeasure and returned to his law practice and control of local politics in Medinipur district.
-His unfortunate departure was subjected to great political debate and discussion during the contemporary times, the general public stance was that Bengal had lost one of its foremost and highly respected leaders of the Indian independence movement to petty internal politics.
+His unfortunate departure was subjected to great political debate and discussion during the contemporary times.
+The public stance was that Bengal had lost one of its foremost and highly respected leaders of the Indian independence movement to petty internal politics.
 Acharya Prafulla Chandra Ray publicly expressed his dejection and disgust at this incident.
-Motilal Nehru, even wrote him a letter requesting him to return.
+Motilal Nehru even wrote him a letter requesting him to return.

 Family

+Hemanta Kumari Debi, Wife of Deshapran B. N. Sasmal.

 While practicing at the Midnapore District Court, he married Hemantakumari Devi, a Kashmiri Pandit lady.
-To make her familiar to the Bengali language and culture, he made a library in his home.
-He had a daughter, Ashrukona and a son, Bimalananda with her.
+To make her familiar with the Bengali language and culture, he made a library in his home.
+They had two children.
+A daughter, Ashrukona, and a son, Bimalananda.
+His son, Dr. Bimalananda Sasmal was also a notable Barrister of the Calcutta High Court and also a notable writer.
+He authored many books on Mysticism and the Indian independence movement.